BrunoZell/CollectiveIntelligence/litepaper.md

 ## Coordination

-This section defines an abstract conversation to semi-automatically comunicate the wants of subjects, pointing to potential action paths, and declaring commitment to conditional actions.
+This section defines an abstract conversation to semi-automatically comunicate the wants of subjects, pointing to potential action paths, and declaring commitments to conditional actions.
+It is designed to coordinate on who does what.

 The conversation categorizes three types of messages: